 3. Thorough Testing

-Comprehensive testing is critical to verify that the integration works as intended.
-Conduct testing in sandbox environments that mimic production settings to evaluate data accuracy, system performance, and the reliability of automated workflows.
 Tests should cover bulk data transfers, real-time sync scenarios, and error handling procedures.
-Performance testing ensures that the integration can handle expected data volumes without causing delays or failures.
-Proper testing reduces the risk of disruptions after deployment and builds confidence among users.
+Performance testing ensures the integration can handle expected data volumes without causing delays or failures.
+Catching issues here reduces the risk of disruptions after deployment and builds confidence among business users.

 4. Continuous Monitoring and Maintenance

-Post-deployment, it's crucial to continuously monitor the integration for performance and issues.
-Tools like Salesforce’s Event Monitoring and Dynamics 365’s System Health Dashboard help track key metrics such as data sync success rates, API response times, and error logs.
-Set up dashboards and alerts to detect problems early and ensure the system is functioning optimally.
+After deployment, monitor the integration continuously for performance issues and data sync failures.
+Tools like Salesforce's Event Monitoring and Dynamics 365's System Health Dashboard help you track key metrics: sync success rates, API response times, and error logs.

 Data Security